Publication Ethics and Malpractice Statement

-- All submitted papers are subject to strict peer-review process by at least two international reviewers that are experts in the area of the particular paper.
+- All submitted papers are subject to strict peer-review process by at least two international reviewers & one national reviewer that are experts in the area of the particular paper.

 - The factors that are taken into account in review are relevance, soundness, significance, originality, readability and language.

 - The possible decisions include acceptance, acceptance with revisions, or rejection.